Topics, I

 * Properties: indx(–v) = (–1)n indx(v).

-* Idea: It relates the number of zero modes (in general the index) of an elliptic differential operator D on a closed manifold M to characteristic classes of the tangent bundle of M and of the vector bundles on which D acts; "Basically a formula that counts the number of solutions to another equation" (M Atiyah 2004, on receiving the Abel Prize), "A cornerstone of maths; it is one of the most fundamental results of the last 50 years" (Elmer Rees).
+* Idea: A result in geometric analysis which relates the number of zero modes (in general the index) of an elliptic differential operator D on a closed manifold M to characteristic classes of the tangent bundle of M and of the vector bundles on which D acts; "Basically a formula that counts the number of solutions to another equation" (M Atiyah 2004, on receiving the Abel Prize); "A cornerstone of maths, it is one of the most fundamental results of the last 50 years" (Elmer Rees); "An index theorem relates the difference of the numbers of solutions of two differential equations to the topological structure of the manifold or bundle concerned, sometimes using the heat kernels of two higher-order differential operators as an intermediary".

 * Special cases: The Hirzebruch signature theorem, the Riemann-Roch theorem.